Tick Bites & Lyme Disease | My Family's Story

 Unfortunately, it's much more complicated than that.

-As it turns out, Borrelia burgdorferi is only one of many bacteria that can be transmitted by these ticks; bacteria and parasites that can cause a host of infections which complicate Lyme symptoms.
-A patient with Lyme Disease can become infected with any combination of 20 different coinfections (at last count) including Chlamydia, Rickettsiosis, Anaplasma, Babesia, Mycoplasma and Ehrlichia.
+As it turns out, Borrelia burgdorferi is only one of many bacteria that can be transmitted by these ticks; bacteria and parasites that can cause a host of infections that complicate Lyme symptoms.
+A patient with Lyme Disease can become infected with any combination of 28 different coinfections (at last count) including Chlamydia, Rickettsiosis, Syphillis, Anaplasma, Babesia, Mycoplasma and Ehrlichia.

 Why is Lyme Disease called "Lyme Disease"?

 In the early 1970s, a group of rheumatoid arthritis cases occurred among children in Lyme, Connecticut.
 Puzzled by the number of cases and the age of the patients, researchers looked at several possible causes, such as contact with germs (microbes) in water or air.
 Realizing that most of the children with arthritis lived and played near wooded areas, they began to focus their attention on deer ticks.
 The children’s first symptoms typically started during the summer, the height of tick season.
 Several children reported having a skin rash just before developing arthritis and many of them recalled being bitten by a tick where the rash appeared.
-(Note: we now know that the bullseye rash can appear anywhere on the body, not just in the area where a bite has occurred.)
+(Note: we now know that the bullseye rash can appear anywhere on the body, not just in the area where a bite has occurred.
+Also, the rash does not appear in all cases of Lyme Disease.)
 In the mid-1970s, researchers began describing the signs and symptoms of this new disease, now termed Lyme Disease, to help physicians diagnose patients.
 However, it was not until 1981 that researchers at Rocky Mountain Laboratories in Hamilton, Montana, identified the cause of Lyme Disease making the connection between deer ticks and the disease.

 What is a tick?